How to Install WordPress with Apache on Debian

 • The subsequent code checks the HTTP_X_FORWARDED_PROTO header for ‘https’.
 When detected, it sets the HTTPS server variable to ‘on’, signaling a secure connection.

-Implementing these changes should resolve the HTTPS redirect loop, ensuring the smooth operation of your WordPress site with its secure connection.
+Implementing these changes should resolve the HTTPS redirect loop, thereby ensuring the smooth operation of your WordPress site with its secure connection.

 Fixing Domain Name Redirect Loop

-Redirect loops in WordPress can arise from discrepancies between the domain name in the wp-config.php file and your site’s actual domain.
+Redirect loops in WordPress can also arise from discrepancies between the domain name in the wp-config.php file and your site’s actual domain.

 Verifying the wp-config.php File